-The Open Web Application Security Project (OWASP), is an open community dedicated to activities that improve software security, including projects that provide practical information about evaluating and implementing web application firewalls (WAFs).
-Here are three OWASP projects that you can start using and benefitting from today.
+The Open Web Application Security Project (OWASP) is an open community dedicated to activities that improve software security, including projects that provide practical information about evaluating and implementing web application firewalls (WAFs).
+Here are three OWASP projects you can use and benefit from today.

-When you’re evaluating web application firewalls to determine which is best for your clients, you need to know the types of attacks the WAF needs to provide protection from.
-The OWASP Top 10 was originally intended to raise awareness about common cybersecurity risks, but it’s become the industry standard for the risks that security solutions need to help prevent.
+When evaluating web application firewalls to determine which is best for your clients, you need to know the types of attacks the WAF needs to protect.
+The OWASP Top 10 was initially intended to raise awareness about common cybersecurity risks, but it’s become the industry standard for the risks that security solutions need to help prevent.

-The most recent version of the OWASP Top 10 from 2017 identifies the top 10 risks as:
+The most recent version of the OWASP Top 10 identifies the top 10 risks as:

 - Broken access control